 This rare map clearly shows both the Bridge of Spain and Jones Bridge parallel to each other.
 The Bridge of Spain flows into Calle Nueva and the Jones into Calle Rosario.

-Below, another perspective of the two bridges taken from Paseo Magallanes, c.1921In this extraordinary photo below, you’ll see the newly opened Jones Bridge.
+Below, another perspective of the two bridges taken from Paseo Magallanes, c.1921In this extraordinary photo below, you’ll see the newly opened Jones Bridge, the statue adornments on the pedestals still being completed.
 Just to the right of it, you will note the old Bridge of Spain footings have not yet been removed.
 A dredger floating next to the foot on the right appears to be doing the removal.

 In 1916, Arellano was commissioned to design the new bridge.
 Construction was started on a neoclassical reinforced concrete arch bridge across Calle Rosario on the site of the old temporary Puente de Barcas.
 The span was renamed as Jones Bridge after former Virginia Rep. William Atkinson Jones, who was the principal author of the Philippine Autonomy Act of 1916, a bill assuring the future independence of the Philippines.
 The bridge was completed and opened for traffic in 1921.
 Soon after, the Bridge of Spain was dismantled ending its long history.